mikn/bazel-for-humans/docs/index.md

 - [Dependencies and Actions](/concepts/dependencies-and-actions.html): Control your build process
 - [Unified Environment](/concepts/unified-environment.html): Connect all the pieces

-Or jump straight to our [Quick Start Guide](/guide/quick-start.html) if you're eager to get your hands dirty.
+Or jump straight to our [Getting Started Guide](/getting-started/) if you're eager to get your hands dirty.

 Remember: Bazel is a tool meant to serve you, not the other way around.
 Let's make it work for humans.